 - Appointment by the President of the United States

 - Tax-free Housing and Subsistence allowance each month in addition to base pay

-- You will also receive 30 days of paid vacation plus government holidays
+- 30 days of paid vacation plus government holidays